Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 An acromioclavicular separation (AS), or shoulder separation, is when your shoulder and collarbone move or come apart.
-An AS is usually caused by an injury, such as falling on your shoulder.
 The bones move or come apart because the ligaments that hold the bones in place are stretched or torn.

 You may need any of the following:

 - Acetaminophen decreases pain and is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs help decrease swelling and pain.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - A Tetanus (Td) vaccine may be needed if you have an open wound.
 This vaccine is a booster shot used to help prevent diphtheria and tetanus.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.